-Yes - using qPCR and high resolution melting (HRM) to test for plant pathogens and other primary industry issues, as well as sequencing for bacteria and fungi identification.
+Yes, we use qPCR and high resolution melting analysis (HRMA) to test for plant pathogens, bee viruses and other primary industry issues, as well as sequencing for bacteria and fungi identification.
 We also develop research and diagnostic qPCR assays for other laboratories as well ourselves - SYBR, hydrolysis probe, HRMA and multiplex designs.

 We use many of the products and instruments we distribute - indeed, a number of our products in our range have come about from our own laboratory PCR requirements.

 To contact staff, please use <first name>@dnature.co.nz or use our contact page

 Prior to dnature, Belinda was involved in consumer goods marketing for a variety of well-known brands including